Sabarimala Trek

 Sabarimala Trek is an important trek route to Sannidhanam, the abode of Ayyappan.
 It covers a distance of about 46 km through the mountainous terrains and thick forests which are inhabited by many wild animals.
 It is believed that Ayyappa used this path in his expedition to kill Mahishi, a demoness.
 Even now, many pilgrims heading towards Sabarimala use this route, especially the pilgrims from Kerala, Andhra Pradesh, Telangana, Karnataka and Tamil Nadu.

-Important rest stops
+Important stops on way to Pamba

 Erumely

 This is the starting point of the trek.
 Most devotees visit the mosque/mausoleum of Vavar Swamy situated in Erumely.
 It is believed that Vavar swamy (a Muslim devotee of Ayyappa) protects devotees travelling through the Erumely pathway.

 Peroorthodu

 Peroorthodu is a stream-crossing as well as the first stop on this path, almost 4 km from Erumely.
 Devotees often bathe here and the Kanniayyappas offers "Malarpodi" and "Aripodi" before their journey.
+This spot is where Lord Ayyappa is said to have rested during his travels and marks the beginning of the climb to Sabarimala hills.
+Pilgrims perform a ritual here by giving alms to symbolize seeking refuge in Ayyappa.
+The forest just beyond, called Poongavanam, is revered as 'Ayyappa's garden'.